ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 .. figure:: _static/RRFS_CONUS_3km.sphr.native_wrtcmp.png

-   *The RRFS_CONUS_3km grid with computational domain in red and write component domain in blue.*
+   *The boundary of the RRFS_CONUS_3km computational grid (red) and corresponding write-component grid (blue).*

-Each grid is named after the prototype continental United States (CONUS) domain being tested for the Rapid Refresh Forecast System (RRFS), which will be a convection-allowing, hourly-cycled, FV3-LAM-based ensemble planned for operational implementation in 2024.
-To allow for use of HRRR data to initialize the SRW App, all grids were created to fit completely within the HRRR domain to allow external model data from the HRRR to be used as initial conditions for the FV3-LAM.
+The predefined grids are named after the prototype 3-km continental United States (CONUS) grid being tested for the Rapid Refresh Forecast System (RRFS), which will be a convection-allowing, hourly-cycled, FV3-LAM-based ensemble planned for operational implementation in 2024.
+To allow for use of HRRR data to initialize the SRW App, all three supported grids were created to fit completely within the HRRR domain to allow external model data from the HRRR to be used as initial conditions for the FV3-LAM.
 Three resolution options were provided for flexibility related to compute resources and physics options.
 For example, a user may wish to use the 13-km or 25-km domain when running